 However, the closest form of the modern-day stock market was in Antwerp.
 It was the commercial seat of Belgium and home to the highly influential Van der Beurze family.
 The house of the Beurze family on Vlamingstraat Bruges was the location of the world’s first stock Exchange in 1415.2 The building that served as a trading exchange was established by Robert van der BuerzeIt as ‘Ter Beurse’ inn.
 The place was popularly known as the ‘Oude Beursplein’ This is why early stock markets were usually called Beurzen or the Burges Exchange.

 Back then, the Burges Stock Exchange acted as Wall Street.
 It is also believed that the term Bourse has been derived from the family name Beurze.
-Bourses were different from fairs and markets because proper rules and regulations governed them.
+Bourses differed from fairs and markets because proper rules and regulations governed them.
 The bourses were divided into separate commercial exchanges (bourses de commerce), where trading happened for different merchandise such as wheat, flour, spirits, sugar, etc. The Beurze family was one of the key contributors to the development of the modern stock exchange.
 By the end of the 1400s, Antwerp became the center of international trade.
 Some merchants used to purchase goods at a specific price to earn a profit in anticipation of a price rise.

 It’s noteworthy that though most of them functioned like the present-day stock markets, there wasn’t any actual trading of company shares.
 These markets dealt with other forms of assets, primarily debt securities.
 People who wished to borrow funds would do so from merchants who would lend at exorbitant rates.
 These merchants would then issue bonds backed by the debt and offer interest to those who purchased them.

-In 1556, the pioneer of English banking and wealthy merchant Sir Thomas Gresham and Sir Richard Clough, a Welsh merchant, established The Royal Exchange for trading stocks.5 6 Sir Thomas Gresham was based in the Antwerp financial bourse as a royal agent and modeled the Royal Exchange in London on it.
-He was a highly sought-after advisor in the English financial market and even worked with the Government in their financial dealings.
+In 1556, the pioneer of English banking and wealthy merchant Sir Thomas Gresham and Sir Richard Clough, a Welsh merchant, established The Royal Exchange for trading stocks.5,6 Sir Thomas Gresham was based in the Antwerp financial bourse as a royal agent and modeled the Royal Exchange in London on it.
+He was a highly sought-after advisor in the English financial market and even worked with the government in their financial dealings.

-Queen Elizabeth I officially inaugurated the exchange, who conferred a royal license to trade in liquor.
+Queen Elizabeth I officially inaugurated the exchange and conferred a royal license to trade in liquor.
 In 1660, Sir Gresham even added two additional floors for retailers on the exchange and formed Britain’s first shopping mall.
 However, in 1666, the Great Fire of London destroyed the Royal Exchange, and a new building was built.
 However, another fire in 1838 destroyed the second building too, and Queen Victoria launched the third building in 1844.

-Established in 1558, the Hanseatic Stock Exchange at Hamburg is Germany’s oldest stock exchange.3 The founders of this exchange were maritime traders who were a part of the “Gemener Kopmann” association.
+Established in 1558, the Hanseatic Stock Exchange in Hamburg is Germany’s oldest stock exchange.3 The founders of this exchange were maritime traders who were a part of the “Gemener Kopmann” association.
 The primary focus of the exchange was goods trading; however financial transactions and bill transactions were simultaneously conducted.
 Initially, trading took place outdoors, but in 1583, trading shifted indoors after constructing the first building.4

 1585: Frankfurt Stock Exchange

-The Frankfurter Wertpapierbörse or the Frankfurt Stock Exchange was born in 1585.7 Frankfurt became the hub of commercial activity and immigrants, and Dutch and French dominated the commercial and banking sectors.
+The Frankfurter Wertpapierbörse, or the Frankfurt Stock Exchange, was born in 1585.7 Frankfurt became the hub of commercial activity and immigrants, and Dutch and French dominated the commercial and banking sectors.
 All the merchants used to meet at Spring and Autumn fairs to conduct business.
 The Frankfurt stock exchange was formed to counter the depreciation of coinage and establish uniform exchange rates.

 1600: East India Companies